 Pass Merit Distinction LO1 Evaluate business and economic data/information obtained from published sources P1 Evaluate the nature and process of business and economic data/information from a range of different published sources.
-P2 Evaluate data from a variety of sources using different methods of analysis.
+P2 Evaluate data from a variety of sources, using different methods of analysis.
 M1 Critically evaluate the methods of analysis used to present business and economic data/information from a range of different published sources.
 D1 Critically evaluate the differences in application between methods of descriptive, exploratory and confirmatory analysis of business and economic data.
-LO2 Analyse and evaluate raw business data using a number of statistical methods P3 Analyse and evaluate qualitative and quantitative raw business data from a range of examples using appropriate statistical methods.
+LO2 Analyse and evaluate raw business data using a number of statistical methods P3 Analyse and evaluate qualitative and quantitative raw business data from a range of examples, using appropriate statistical methods.
 M2 Evaluate the differences in application between descriptive statistics, inferential statistics and measuring association.
 LO3 Apply statistical methods in business planning P4 Apply a range of statistical methods used in business planning for quality, inventory and capacity management.
-M3 Evaluate and justify the use of appropriate statistical methods supported by specific organisational examples D2 Make valid recommendations and judgements for improving business planning through the application of statistical methods.
-LO4 Communicate findings using appropriate charts/tables P5 Using appropriate charts/tables communicate findings for a number of given variables.
-M4 Justify the rationale for choosing the method of communication.
-D3 Critically evaluate the use of different types of charts and tables for communicating given variables.
+M3 Justify the use of appropriate statistical methods, supported by specific organisational examples.
+D2 Make valid recommendations and judgements for improving business planning through the application of statistical methods.
+LO4 Communicate findings using appropriate charts and tables.
+P5 Assess different types of visual representations for communicating findings effectively.
+P6 Using appropriate charts and tables, communicate findings for given variables effectively.
+M4 Evaluate the use of different types of charts and tables for effectively communicating findings for given variables.
+D3 Justify the rationale for choosing the method of communication.